 When you are booking a trip with Thai Fishing, you will also have an opportunity to mix your fishing days with the lake fishing; you can find info about the lake fishing here.

-Between Surat Thani to the east (120km) and Khao Lak on the west coast (140 km) and (180 km) northeast from Phuket, to the south.
+Khao Sok is located in the south of Thailand.
+Between Surat Thani to the east (120km) and Khao Lak on the west coast (140 km) and northeast from Phuket (180 km).
 On December 22nd 1980 The Royal Forest Department of Thailand declared Khao Sok as the 22nd national park of Thailand.
-The National Park covers 645 km2 of pristine wilderness and is a part of one of the oldest rainforest’s in the world.
+The Park covers 645 km2 of pristine wilderness and is a part of one of the oldest rainforest’s in the world.

 The park borders Sri Phang Nga National Park to the south-west and Kang Krung National Park to the north.
 Together this whole region of protected rainforest covers a huge area of more than 4,000 km2.
 The area of Khao Sok has the highest level of rainfall in Thailand (3,500 mm per year).
 The heaviest rains are between May and October, the driest period between November and April; all this rain is helping to fill up the enormous Cheow Lan Lake, which is located inside the Park.

 In most of the region, ground level is about 200m above sea level, with the average mountain heights around 400m.
 The tallest peak in Khao Sok is 960m in height.
 Because of this combination of seclusion and lush vegetation it has made Khao Sok National Park; a perfect habitat for a breath-taking array of animals, plants and trees.